-The FSM's birthrate declined from 5.8 births per woman in 1960 to 2.8 in 2020, equivalent to the Philippines (2.8) but much higher than the US (1.6).
-While contraceptives are legal and available for free at health facilities (see p.
-4-5 of Sustenance and Health), reported use of contraceptives is about 50% as of 2019, lower than the East Asia and Pacific region average (76%).
+The FSM's birthrate declined from 5.8 births per woman in 1960 to 2.7 in 2022, equivalent to the Philippines (2.7) but much higher than the US (1.7).
+While contraceptives are legal and available for free at health facilities (see Sustenance and Health), reported use of contraceptives is about 50% as of 2019, lower than the East Asia and Pacific region average (76%).
 However, the FSM's birthrate suggests that contraceptive use is likely underreported.
-Although the maternity mortality ratio declined from 154 deaths per 100,000 live births in 2000 to 88 in 2017, it remains much higher than the US (19), but lower than the Philippines (121).
+Although the maternity mortality ratio declined from 154 deaths per 100,000 live births in 2000 to 74 in 2020, it remains much higher than the US (21), but lower than the Philippines (78).
 Micronesian law permits abortions only to save a woman's life.